Jim Roberts, Producer/Engineer, Musician, Songwriter, Husband, Father

 Jim officially embarked on his musical career at the age of five by taking organ lessons.
-His father frequently played him organ music on the Victrola record player as a toddler and beyond, which included everything from cathedral organ music to jazz organ music.
+His Dad frequently played him organ music on the Victrola record player as a toddler and beyond, which included everything from cathedral organ music to jazz organ music.
+His Mom was often playing Elvis records.
 Even at a young age, when he would visit his Uncle Louis, Jim had access to a microphone and a Grundig tube reel-to-reel tape recorder, he would always play around with the levels to get the best voice recording.
 Visiting with either set of grandparents would inevitably lead to him playing on either a Wurlitzer spinet piano (which is proudly still used in his Colorado studio) or a Wurlitzer organ.
 So began Jim’s quest to create a certain sound.
 A sound that he chased while growing up, studying great music, playing in bands, and acquiring music gear along the way.
 In the late 70’s, Jim helped produce a school news TV program several days a week in the school television studio.
 This studio was built as a replica of CBS television studio thanks to a school grant.
 Along with his friend Jay, Jim would rotate positions each day (technical director, director, camera, boom, audio, etc).
 This is where Jim would find himself gravitating to audio engineering and making the dialog and music sound its best, at the right levels and blend, without over-modulating the signal.
 At 12 years old, he joined his first rock band, Presence.
+Both of his parents always encouraged, supported and nurtured Jim's pursuits in music and audio.
 This was the foundation for all incredible experiences to come.